Vigneshlearneveryday/Day-7/README.md

-# Day 7 - using array function on Country data's
+# Day 7 - using array function on Country data's API URL